The Future of AI in Lending

 From chatbots to image generators, artificial intelligence (AI) has captured consumers’ attention and spurred joy — and sometimes a little fear.
 It’s not too different in the business world.
 There are amazing opportunities and lenders are increasingly turning to AI-driven lending decision engines and processes.
 But there are also open questions about how AI can work within existing regulatory requirements, how new regulations will impact its use and how to implement advanced analytics in a way that increases equitable inclusion rather than further embedding disparities.

-Many financial institutions have implemented — or at least tested — AI-driven tools throughout the customer lifecycle to:
+Many financial institutions are already using AI in lending — or actively testing AI-based lending tools — across the customer lifecycle to:

 • Target the right consumers: With tools like Ascend Intelligence ServicesTM Target (AIS Target), lenders can better identify consumers who match their credit criteria and send right-sized offers, which enables them to maximize their acceptance rates.

 • Detect and prevent fraud: Fraud detection tools have used AI and machine learning techniques to detect and prevent fraud for years.
-These systems may be even more important as new fraud risks emerge, from tried-and-true methods to generative AI (GenAI) fraud.
+These systems may be even more important as new fraud risks emerge, from tried-and-true methods to AI-powered fraud threats.

 • Assess creditworthiness: ML-based models can incorporate a range of internal and external data points to more precisely evaluate creditworthiness.
 When combined with traditional and alternative credit data*, some lenders can even see a Gini uplift of 60 to 70 percent compared to a traditional credit risk model.